rafaelabueno/rafaelabueno/README.md

 - 👋 Hi, I’m @rafaelabueno
-- 👀 I’m interested in front-end development
+- 👀 I’m interested in data science, data analysis, machine learning and web development.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python and your libraries.
 - 📫 How to reach me rafaelaxbueno@gmail.com

 <!---